 On its east and west sides, the park will be bound by commercial and residential buildings whose residents and employees will help animate the park.
 At its southern end, the park will be integrated with East Bayfront's continuous water's edge promenade, to reinforce and strengthen the water's edge as a continuous and active year round destination.

-What makes the park really unique - and a first of its kind for Canada - is that it integrates key components of the stormwater management system for East Bayfront in its design.
-Collected stormwater will be pumped to the UV Facility, located in the basement of the park's Pavilion, where it will be treated, pumped and discharged from one of the three dramatic art features on the north side of the park.
-It will then travel the full length of the park along the water channel and will be released into Lake Ontario.
-Water from Lake Ontario will be treated in the Pavilion's UV Facility until the stormwater tanks are built under the planned water's edge boardwalk.
+Key components of the stormwater management system for East Bayfront are integrated into the design of Sherbourne Common, the Water's Edge Promenade and Boardwalk and Parliament WaveDeck.
+Integrating stormwater management infrastructure into the public realm allows the City's required infrastructure to be both beautiful and functional.